 - The design and ongoing content development of an adaptable leisure travel focused website for Tupper Lake.

-- Branding implementation of Tupper Lake’s “Connect & Discover” brand.
+- Implementation of Tupper Lake’s “Connect & Discover” brand.

 - Developing a signage plan for multiple new entry signs, and wayfinding directional signage throughout the Town/Village.

-- Creating a comprehensive marketing plan for Tupper Lake.
+- Creation and implementation of a comprehensive marketing plan for Tupper Lake.

 The Regional Office of Sustainable Tourism is facilitating Destination Planning for Tupper Lake.
 The process will begin by working through the NCREDC Tourism Destination Workbook and will be followed up by a Destination Master Plan in 2015.